-In the tritium model, the underlying spectrum $\mathcal{Y}_{\mathrm{tritium}}$ is the tritium beta spectrum, given by the product of neutrino and electron phase space density factors $D_{\nu}$ and $D_e$.
-Equation~\ref{eq:FullModel1} shows how this underlying spectrum is used in the full model for CRES data.
-When experimental sensitivity is insufficient to resolve individual mass eigenstates, the beta spectrum is given by~\cite{Formaggio:2021nfz}

-In this equation, $\epsilon = E_0 - E_\mathrm{kin}$, $\Theta$ is the Heaviside step function, $F(Z, p_\mathrm{e})$ is the relativistic Fermi function for charge $Z=2$ of the daughter nucleus, and $p_\mathrm{e}$ are $E_\mathrm{e}$ are the electron momentum and total energy, respectively.
-The frequentist analysis model uses \autoref{eq:betaspectrumfull} for the beta spectrum.
+The frequentist analysis model uses \autoref{eq:betaspectrumfull} for the underlying beta spectrum $\mathcal{Y}_{\mathrm{tritium}}$.
 In the Bayesian analysis, $D_\nu$ is approximated according to the formalism in~\cite{AshtariEsfahani:2021moh}.
 This involves Taylor expanding in $m_\beta^2$ to produce the expression

 In addition, $D_e$ is Taylor expanded to first order around the energy at the center of the analysis region of interest (ROI), neglecting atomic physics factors that correct the Fermi function.
-These are good approximations for the Phase II event rate and ROI.
 The resulting model for $\mathcal{Y}_{\mathrm{tritium}}$ may be analytically convolved with a normal distribution.
 Thus, for any model of $\mathcal{R}_{\mathrm{PSF}}$ that is expressed as a weighted sum of Gaussians, the full tritium model is analytic.
-This enables computationally efficient inference, as was discussed in \autoref{sec:T2-beta-model-context}.
-Here, unlike in Ref.~\cite{AshtariEsfahani:2021moh}, the low-energy edge of the spectrum is not smeared out by magnetic field broadening, since a hard maximum-frequency cut is performed before analysis.\footnote{A low-energy smearing of 0.001\,eV is included in the model for computational stability (negligibly affecting analysis results).
-In a Bayesian MCMC analysis, infinitely steep drops in probability density can cause Markov chains to behave pathologically~\cite{Stanual2022, Betancourt2015}.}
+Here, unlike in Ref.~\cite{AshtariEsfahani:2021moh}, the low-energy edge of the spectrum is not smeared out by magnetic field broadening, since a hard maximum-frequency cut is performed before analysis.\footnote{A low-energy smearing of 0.001\,eV is included in the model for computational stability, negligibly affecting results.
+In Bayesian MCMC inference, infinitely steep drops in probability density can cause Markov chains to behave pathologically~\cite{Stanual2022, Betancourt2015}.}